James Gwin (Methodist minister): Biography

 McGwin was present at the Battle of New Orleans where he tended to the men as chaplain.
 It was later claimed by a Jackson-enthusiast Natchez newspaper that he commanded between 1,200 and 1,400 men at the battle, equivalent to a brigade.
+A rustic yarn told about the reverend is that "When a quartermaster sneered at the chaplain's black coat, Gwin took it off and thrashed the scoffer into a respectful mood.
+Then pulling on his coat, he knelt and prayed just as vigorously for the quartermaster's salvation."

+In 1829 he had a ministry in Nashville to the enslaved.
+Around 1830, James Gwin, and his sons Samuel Gwin, William M. Gwin, and Alexander Gwin all purchased tracts of land in what was soon organized as Issaquena County, Mississippi.
+In 1838 James Gwin was appointed to the Methodist conference at Vicksburg, Mississippi, and Andrew Jackson visited with him there in 1840 on his Battle of New Orleans 25th-anniversary celebration trip.

 According to the "California correspondent for the New Orleans True Delta" in 1850, "...the Rev. James Gwin, was for several years attached to Gen. Jackson's suite...Jackson was devotedly attached to him, and it is well known, that whenever he desired to reach the public ear, it was his wont to express his views or complain of his grievances in letters addressed to his favorite chaplain."
 One such case was an 1835 letter signaling that he favored Martin Van Buren over Hugh Lawson White to be his successor.
-Gwin died in 1841, and has a grave marker at Cedar Hill Cemetery in Vicksburg, Mississippi.
+Gwin died in 1841, at the Buena Vista plantation owned by his grandson-in-law Basil Kiger.
+Gwin has a grave marker at Cedar Hill Cemetery in Vicksburg, Mississippi.

+Family

+His wife was Mary Adair McAdams.

 One of his sons was William McKendree Gwin, eventually a U.S. Senator for California.
 Dr. W. M. Gwin also played an important role in Jackson's communications with Sam Houston regarding the establishment of Texas.
+His other children were Alexander Gwin, and Samuel Gwin, and a daughter who married Basil Kiger and lived on a plantation north of Vicksburg.